 We are currently interviewing young people and adults with lived experience, caregivers and professionals.
 Here is more information and how you can participate.

-Our team, led by Associate Professor Eva Alisic, brings academic and clinical expertise from the University of Melbourne and the University of Edinburgh, lived experience, and artistic input.
-The core members of our team are (in alphabetical order): Lisa Albert, Anna Barrett, Rowena Conroy, John Devaney, Oliver Eastwood, John Frederick, Cathy Humphries, Kathryn Joy, Zain Kurdi, Katitza Marinkovic, Vincent Lamberti, Ashwini Sakthiakumaran and Mira Vasileva.
+Our team, led by Eva Alisic, brings academic and clinical expertise from the University of Melbourne and the University of Edinburgh, lived experience, and artistic input.
+The core members of our team are (in alphabetical order): Lisa Albert, Anna Barrett, Rowena Conroy, John Devaney, Oliver Eastwood, John Frederick, Claire Houghton, Cathy Humphreys, Kathryn Joy, Zain Kurdi, Vincent Lamberti, Katitza Marinkovic Chávez, Hannah Morrice, Ashwini Sakthiakumaran and Mira Vasileva.